These Deadly Games

 What I found challenging, though, was connecting with Crystal.
 She seemed to have a lot of emotional contradictions.
 Sometimes conflicted characters– where they feel two opposing things simultaneously– are really gripping, but something about Crystal’s character just didn’t click with me.
 She blamed her mom for not getting help when her dad was abusing her, but blamed herself for her dad leaving.

 Crystal had a conflict with one of her team members that didn’t really make sense to me, either.
 I didn’t really understand the stakes of the secret that Crystal and her friends kept from the past.
 I don’t know.
-I feel like I just didn’t connect with the story in the way that I wanted to.
+The story didn’t hook me in the way that I wanted to.

 I don’t know.
 Other than the character disconnect, I thought it was a pretty intense read, definitely something readers who like Karen McManus or R. L. Stine would like.
 THESE DEADLY GAMES reminded me a little bit of HOW WE FALL APART by Katie Zhao, so I think readers who enjoy those kinds of driven, fast-paced suspenseful stories will probably like this one a lot more than I did.